Backstory behind this paneer tikka recipe for toddlers and kids.

 So till date, I add mashed veggies to his khichdi or pasta.
-I keep the paneer pieces to marinate in the fridge the previous night; cooking them hardly takes 10 minutes the next morning.
+I keep the paneer pieces to marinate in the fridge overnight; cooking them hardly takes 10 minutes the next morning.

 Hope you found this for simple less spicy tiffin recipe of paneer tikka for toddlers and kids useful.
 If you would like to share your recipes of healthy snacks for kids, I would love to hear from you.
 Ciao for now.

 Paneer Tikka for Toddlers and Kids

 - 2-3 tbsp thick curd